nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 > People who tell me they are lost and running in circles have one thing in common: They say they keep listening to podcasts, reading books, watching videos, doing courses — taking in more and more information — and still don’t know what to do.

 Private journal to:

-* Strengthen the idea.
+- Strengthen the idea.
 Here's how this will help me now.
 Here's how it will help me in the future.
-* Clarify it.
+- Clarify it.
 Here's how I'd explain it to others.
-* Plan it.
+- Plan it.
 Here's how I'm going about it.
-* Picture it.
+- Picture it.
 Here's how I'll look like when I've made progress.
 Here's how my identity will change.
-* Prepare for setbacks.
+- Prepare for setbacks.
 This are the obstacles that will probably come up.

 Talk to your friends to solidify your choice.
 We know ourselves through others.
 If a lot of people say you have nice eyes, then you must have nice eyes. _Useful not true._

 Once you decide, act right away.
 Take the first step.
 Especially for non destructive decisions.
 For destructive ones, sleep on them for a while.
 Start the momentum and then build it up.
 Look at your **Plan it** section in your journal for steps if you're confused.
 Make sure there's an accounting aspect to your actions.
 If you're in a vacuum how will you know real progress is made and not imaginary progress.
 People need to be involved.
 Involve the right people in your work and ask them to hold you accountable.
 This could be in the form of regular calls, competitions or group gathering to show your work.
 Look for [kind, not nice](https://x.com/ShaneAParrish/status/1717869790230991131?lang=en) feedback.

 You have to tune the guitar every time your play it.
 Otherwise it'll sound bad and discourages you from playing.
-You will get off course when leading your quest and when you do, go back to your journal, update the Prepare for Setbacks section and fine tune to get back on course.
+You will get off course when leading your quest and when you do, go back to your journal, update the **Prepare** for Setbacks section and fine tune to get back on course.

 Doing is being.
 Your internal dialogue and self image might not match what you are doing.
 But what you are doing is what's real.
 Your actions are what's real.
 Remember, your thoughts are not true.
 Almost all what people say is not true.
 Ideas can be reframed to serve you.
 Once you've picked your choice, don't be a dabbler.
-Go all in with the assumption that you are.
-Don't place imaginary milestones that earn you the title.
+Go all in with the assumption that you _are_.
+Don't place imaginary milestones that create an illusion of progress. i.e. Don't buy your won bullshit with fake progress.

 Heaven is probably the original reframing and maybe the first of useful no-true thoughts because death is the earliest of terrifying true facts.
 Death of a person, a relationship or a pet; some people avoid these connections in order to avoid the pain.
 But what if we were to reframe these into she went to heaven, no one leaves a bad relationship or they're at peace?
+Reframe death as the source of fire under your feet that pushes you forward to get shit done before you're in the grave.